-Mann Kendall trend test (figure 4a) at 95% significance level showed that most stations over western East Africa had significant negative trend in time series of MODIS AOD as p values were lower
+Mann Kendall trend test (figure 4a) at 95% significance level showed that most stations over western Kenya had significant negative trend in

-Annual and seasonal variations of AOD over East Africa
+Annual and seasonal variations of AOD over Kenya

-Over East Africa, annual mean values of AOD (figure 4b) ranged from 0.02 to 0.56.
-The high mean values close to the Indian Ocean were attributed to presence of high amounts of sea salt throughout the year while high AOD values over North and eastern parts of Kenya and continental East Africa were attributed to dust.
+Over Kenya, annual mean values of AOD (figure 4b) ranged from 0.02 to 0.56.
+The high mean values close to the Indian Ocean were attributed to presence of high amounts of sea salt throughout the year while high AOD values over North and eastern parts of Kenya were attributed to dust.

 Time series of mean monthly AOD values (figure 5) were noted to display two peaks during the months of July and December with the high aerosol loading linked to different process over different locations and times of the year.
 However, seasonal variations indicated high aerosol loading during DJF and JJA season (figure 6).
 The enhanced AOD loading were attributed to land clearing and agricultural fires that are widespread in the equatorial region during dry season (December January February) and dust storm events (Gautam et al., 2010) during monsoon seasons.
-Moreover, Rajeev et al. (2000) noted that in the western Indian Ocean and Arabian Sea, the high concentration of non-sea-salt aerosols were due to transport from the Indian subcontinent and Arabia
+Moreover, Rajeev et al. (2000) noted that in the western Indian Ocean and Arabian Sea, the high concentration of nonsea-salt aerosols were due to transport from the Indian subcontinent and Arabia.

-Figure 4: Spatial pattern of a) mean and b) long term AOD over East Africa.
+Figure 4: Spatial pattern of a) mean and b) long term AOD over Kenya

-Figure 5: Annual variation of MODIS Aerosol Optical depth over East Africa
+Figure 5: Annual variation of MODIS Aerosol Optical depth over Kenya